achen2304/windows11-portfolio/README.md

 # Windows 11 Portfolio

 A modern, interactive portfolio website built with Next.js and React that mimics the Windows 11 desktop experience.
-This project showcases a developer's skills, projects, and experience through an intuitive and engaging Windows 11-inspired interface.

 ## Features